MichaelDaniello/michaeldaniello.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Michael and I love things and stuff.
-I'm currently working on a Masters degree with a focus on Security.
+I'm currently working on a Masters degree with a focus in Cyber Security.
 At any given time i have at least a handful of projects i'm working on, check them out!

 ### More Information